nMDaas/Photo-Editor/README.md

 MakeBlue - MakeBlue extends AbstractModelCommand.
 It implements doCommand(Pixel p) that converts pixel p to a blue channel.

-*NEW*
 SetGreyscale - setGreyscale extends AbstractModelCommand.
 It implements doCommand(Pixel p) that converts pixel p to its greyscale version

-*NEW*
 SetSepia - setSepia extends AbstractModelCommand.
 It implements doCommand(Pixel p) that converts pixel p to a pixel with a sepia filter

 ## VIEW PACKAGE

+### ImageProcessingView
-ImageProcessingView - This interface represents the view of the program.
+This interface represents the view of the program.
 It only supports one method - renderMessage(String message) that prints the message.

+### ImageProcessingViewImpl
-ImageProcessingViewImpl - ImageProcessingViewImpl implements ImageProcessingView.
+ImageProcessingViewImpl implements ImageProcessingView.
 It only takes in an appendable and only implements renderMessage(String message).
 An IOException is thrown if there is one.

+### ImageProcessingViewGUI
-ImageProcessingViewGUI - This interface represents the view of the program that displays the GUI of the program.
+This interface represents the view of the program that displays the GUI of the program.
 This is an extension of ImageProcessingView as it adds additional functionality.
 It supports the following methods:
 - makeVisible() - makes the view visible